NREL/ESIFHPC3/Nalu/README.md

 ### Throughput Test

-Run up to 20 instances of a specific size 512 mesh benchmark.
-The particular number of instances may be chosen to reflect optimal capability of the Offered system.
-The number of jobs completed per time will ultimately be combined with an analogous value from the Nalu throughput benchmark to derive a final throughput metric.
+Run from 15 to 20 concurrent instances of the 512 mesh benchmark.
+The particular number of instances may be chosen to reflect optimal capability of the Offered system within the given instance count.
+All offered compute units may be subscribed.

 Validating Output
 -----------------